Vanderbilt University: Main campus

-Peabody campus
+Commons campus

-Directly across 21st Avenue from the Medical Center sits the campus of the Peabody College of Education and Human Development.
-The design of the Peabody campus was inspired by the classical lines of Thomas Jefferson's design for the University of Virginia and the architecture of the 1893 World's Columbian Exposition in Chicago, Illinois.
+Directly across 21st Avenue from the Medical Center sits "Commons", home to the Peabody College of Education and Human Development.
+The design of the Commons campus was inspired by the classical lines of Thomas Jefferson's design for the University of Virginia and the architecture of the 1893 World's Columbian Exposition in Chicago, Illinois.
 The National Historic Landmarks program designated the central lawn and surrounding buildings as a historic district in 1965.
-The Peabody campus is the location of the Martha Rivers Ingram Commons freshman residences.
+The Commons campus also includes the Martha Rivers Ingram Commons freshman residences.
+All freshmen live across the 10 various dormitories of the Ingram Commons.

+New York campus

+On September 6, 2024, Vanderbilt University entered into a lease agreement to occupy the General Theological Seminary campus in Chelsea, Manhattan pending approval from the government authorities.
+Vanderbilt made it clear that General Theological Seminary would continue to occupy some space on the New York City campus, but would remain a separate entity.
+The use of this location has not been announced.

+Palm Beach campus

+Vanderbilt is currently planning a $520 million campus to be located in Palm Beach, Florida to hold around 1,000 students.
+The decision came after the University of Florida considered a similar plan for West Palm Beach, but backed out.
+In 2024, the city of Palm Beach approved two acres to be donated.

+San Francisco campus

+On July 28, 2025, Vanderbilt was revealed to be in talks with the city of San Francisco about opening a downtown campus.

 Organization and administration

 Vanderbilt University, as a private corporation, is wholly governed by an independent, self-perpetuating Board of Trust.
 The board comprises 45 regular members (plus any number of trustees emeriti) and the chancellor, the university's chief executive officer.
 Each trustee serves a five-year term (except for four recently graduated alumni, who serve two two-year terms).
 Bruce R. Evans is the board's chairman.

 Daniel Diermeier has served as chancellor of Vanderbilt University since July 1, 2020.